 - Guidelines that adhere to principles of evidence evaluation described above

-- Proceedings of major national meetings
+- Proceedings of major national and international scientific meetings

 - The clinical experience and observations of our authors, editors and peer reviewers

 UpToDate's process of arriving at recommendations involves constructing a structured clinical question.
 That structure includes carefully defining the patient population of interest, the alternative management strategies, and the outcomes of importance to patients (PICO format: Population, Intervention, Comparators, Outcomes).

 A fundamental principle of evidence-based medicine, as described by Dr. Gordon Guyatt from McMaster University, is that "Evidence alone is never sufficient to make a clinical decision.
 Decision makers must always trade the benefits and risks, inconvenience, and costs associated with alternative management strategies, and in doing so consider the patient's values"1.
 Expertise is thus required to move from evidence to recommendations.

 This principle has led some evidence-based resources to avoid making specific recommendations for patient care, since the recommendation needs to account for all of the factors cited.
 UpToDate has taken a different approach.
 It is the policy of UpToDate to make specific recommendations for patient care whenever possible.